top of page

 Equally important is staying current with coding rules.
 Using updated ABA therapy billing codes and following clear ABA billing guidelines keeps claims compliant and reduces the chance of payer rejections.
 When every service is linked to the correct ICD-10 diagnosis and CPT procedure code, payers have fewer reasons to delay or deny payment.

 Many practices also choose to partner with outside experts for a second layer of protection.
 Experienced ABA therapy billing services or a trusted ABA billing company can handle eligibility checks, prior authorizations, and claim submissions daily.
-These teams specialize in ABA medical billing, know the quirks of different insurers, and can respond quickly when a claim needs an appeal.
+These teams specialize in ABA therapy billing, know the quirks of different insurers, and can respond quickly when a claim needs an appeal.

 The payoff is significant: cleaner claims, faster reimbursements, and a steadier cash flow.
 Instead of staff spending hours fixing denials, the clinic can focus on scheduling more sessions, supporting families, and improving client outcomes.
 Over time, the combination of robust software, up-to-date coding, and expert support builds a ABA billing system that works quietly in the background—so therapists can stay focused on delivering quality care, not chasing payments.